 - Missile technology

 - High strength materials

-*Contact OESO for assistance with shipping these hazardous materials
+*Contact OESO for additional assistance with shipping these hazardous materials

 The Office of Export Controls will assist the Duke community in determining the correct export commodity classification.
 Contact Export Controls for assistance.

 See here for additional information on pre-export compliance requirements.